9/11 20 years later: New movies, TV series and documentaries examining that tragic, fateful day

 Spike Lee's NYC Epicenters (HBO)

-Spike Lee's four-part documentary explores the impact of 9/11 on beloved New York City.
-This HBO series has faced controversy, however, after Lee had to re-edit a portion of the series devoted to widely debunked conspiracy theories.
+Spike Lee's four-part documentary explores the impact of 9/11 on his beloved New York City.
+This HBO series has faced controversy, however: Lee had to re-edit a portion of the series devoted to widely debunked conspiracy theories.

 Too Soon: Comedy After 9/11 (Vice TV)